Watering Your Garden

 amboos; many palms like pygmy date, king, lady, and chamaedorea; Japanese maples, magnolias and many other deciduous trees; ferns; redwoods; many summer annuals; acorus, asarum, ligularia, and lots of other perennials

-Good-looking gardens need watering, even it’s careful and parsimonious.
+Good-looking gardens need water!
 Oh, are we repeating ourselves?
 It’s because one of the key causes of plant failure is watering failure, especially in the planting and establishment phase, but also in the late winter and spring when rains cease.
 If you’re very planful and lucky – by planting natives in the fall before a classically rainy winter, for instance – you may only need to water the first couple of weeks after planting.
 But that’s the laudable exception.

 Get attentive to your soil and your plants so you can respond to your garden’s need for water.
 You’ll be richly rewarded.